 “Beauty begins where science and art collaborate”, Edgard Varèse, 1936

-In the context of the lengthy history of Western music, electro-acoustic music is still in its infancy.
+In the context of the lengthy history of Western music, electroacoustic music is still in its infancy.
 But the importance and potential of this new music practice is growing rapidly with the advances being made in (computer) technology and electronics.
-Electro-acoustic music is therefore experimental by nature, and teachers, students and alumni of the Institute of Sonology are at the forefront of its development.
-As sonologists they make an important contribution to the development of electro-acoustic and computer music, for example by giving prestigious concerts, building equipment and interfaces and developing computer programmes.
+Electroacoustic music is therefore experimental by nature, and teachers, students and alumni of the Institute of Sonology are at the forefront of its development.
+As sonologists they make an important contribution to the development of electroacoustic and computer music, for example by giving prestigious concerts, building equipment and interfaces and developing computer programs.

-The Institute of Sonology maintains an extensive network of contacts with institutions such as the Technische Universität Berlin, Groupe de Recherches Musicales in Paris, Studio for Electro Instrumental Music (STEIM), the Hochschule für Künste in Bremen, the Folkwang Hochschule in Essen, the musical theatre ensemble Veenfabriek, V2, the Nederlands Filmmuseum, TAG Amsterdam / The Hague, DNK Amsterdam, Lokaal 01 Breda and the Netherlands Music Institute.
+The Institute of Sonology maintains an extensive network of contacts with institutions such as the Technische Universität Berlin, Groupe de Recherches Musicales in Paris, Studio for Electro Instrumental Music (STEIM), the Hochschule für Künste in Bremen, the Folkwang Hochschule in Essen, the musical-theatre ensemble Veenfabriek, V2, AI Amsterdam and the Netherlands Music Institute.

 Application and enrolment